grawtar/website/_posts/input-validation-in-express-ts.md

 ## Closing notes

-Hope you found this useful!
+I hope you found this useful!
 Personally, it's my favourite way to add input validation if you're using typescript.
 It's so nice and clean!

-Another cool alternative that allows for more powerful defintions (at the cost of losing clean interfaces) is [typebox](https://github.com/sinclairzx81/typebox).
+Another cool alternative that allows for more powerful definitions (at the cost of losing clean interfaces) is [typebox](https://github.com/sinclairzx81/typebox).